Manhole

-A manhole (utility hole, maintenance hole, or sewer hole) is an opening to a confined space such as a shaft, utility vault, or large vessel.
+A manhole, also called utility hole, maintenance hole, or sewer hole, is an opening to a confined space such as a shaft, utility vault, or large vessel.
 Manholes, typically protected by a manhole cover, are often used as an access point for an underground public utility, allowing inspection, maintenance, and system upgrades.
 The majority of underground services have manholes, including water, sewers, telephone, electricity, storm drains, district heating, and gas.

 Manholes are generally found in urban areas, in streets and occasionally under sidewalks.
 In rural and undeveloped areas, services such as telephone and electricity are usually carried on utility poles or even pylons rather than underground.

 In Australia, manhole also commonly refers to an access hatch used to get access from a room or hallway into the ceiling cavity of a building.
 These manholes are typically around 450 × 450 mm square.